sdx4u/kvm/README.md

 4. Edit and run 'ovs-setup.sh'

-5. Run 'ovs-into-kvm.sh'
+5. Run 'download\_ubuntu.sh'

 6. Run 'virt-manager'

-7. Run 'download\_ubuntu.sh'

-8. Create a new VM using ISO files in '~/images'
+7. Create a new VM using ISO files in '~/images'

 # Requirement

 Optimized for Ubuntu 16.04